Achievable logoAchievable logo

 Fixed annuities

-Now that you understand a variable annuity, we’ll briefly cover a fixed annuity.
-You shouldn’t expect many test questions on this product as it is not considered a security.
-This is because the investor does not face investment-related risk (e.g. market risk).
+Now that you understand a variable annuity, we can briefly compare it to a fixed annuity.
+You shouldn’t expect many test questions on fixed annuities because a fixed annuity is not considered a security.
+The key reason is that the investor does not take on investment-related risk (for example, market risk).

-Instead of the investor’s assets being placed in their control within the separate account, a fixed annuity places contributions into the insurance company’s general account.
-The insurance company invests the funds on behalf of the account owner and guarantees a (typically low) rate of return (e.g. 3%).
+With a fixed annuity, contributions go into the insurance company’s general account, not a separate account controlled by the investor.
+The insurance company invests the funds and guarantees a (typically low) rate of return (for example, 3%).

-The cons - variable annuities may grow more over time (more risk, more return potential) and the fixed rate of return is especially subject to inflation (purchasing power) risk.
-Remember, any investment with a fixed rate of return is subject to this risk.
-If prices of goods and services rise more (on a percentage basis) than the guaranteed rate of return, the investor is technically losing money to inflation. :::
+The cons: variable annuities may grow more over time (more risk, more return potential), and the fixed rate of return is especially exposed to inflation (purchasing power) risk.
+Any investment with a fixed rate of return faces this risk.
+If prices rise faster (in percentage terms) than the guaranteed rate of return, the investor is effectively losing purchasing power. :::

 Key points